National Mayor's Challenge for Water Conservation

 The Wyland Foundation's Annual National Mayor's Challenge for Water Conservation held every Earth Month (April 1-30) is a competition that encourages cities across the nation to see who can be the most water wise by asking their residents to take a series of informative, easy to use pledges online to conserve water, energy and other natural resources.
 The non-profit campaign is presented nationally by Toyota and the Wyland Foundation, in association with NLC, EPA Office of Water, U.S. Forest Service, the Toro Company, Bytelaunch, Inc., Wondergrove Kids, and mayors and water agencies across the country.

-Participation helps conservation-minded residents win 100s of eco-friendly prizes including $5,000 for your home utilities, water-saving home products and home improvement gift cards, a Toyota RAV4 for a deserving charity in your town and more.
+Participation helps conservation-minded residents win 100s of eco-friendly prizes and a chance to win a Toyota Hybrid SUV for a deserving Naperville charity and more.

 - HOW IT WORKS

 Mayor Chirico is challenging the residents of Naperville to conserve water, energy and other natural resources on behalf of Naperville through a series of informative, easy-to-use pledges online.
 Cities with the highest percentage of residents who take the challenge in their population category win.
-Participants in the winning cities are eligible to win hundreds of prizes.
+Participants in the winning cities are eligible to win hundreds of prizes and a chance to win a Toyota Hybrid SUV for a deserving Naperville charity and more.
 You must be a resident of Naperville to qualify.

 - Learn More